PsyTask | API Docs

 NPM Version NPM Downloads jsDelivr hits (npm)

-• Easier and more flexible development experiment.
+• Easier and more flexible

 • Higher time precision.
+See benchmark

 • Smaller bundle size, Faster loading speed.
+See benchmark

-API Docs or Play it now ! 🥳
+API Docs | Benchmark | Tests | Play it now ! 🥳

 via NPM:

-npm create psytask # create a project
+npm create psytask # optional: use template

-npm i psytask # only install
+npm install psytask # only package

 via CDN: